-Eggs are an exceptionally healthy human food for cats.
+Eggs are a healthy human food for cats.
 When eggs are cooked, they provide biotin.
-It is the vitamin your cat needs to maintain healthy skin and a shiny coat.
-Furthermore, eggs offer more benefits such as healthy claws and overall improved wellness.
+It is the vitamin your cat uses to maintain healthy skin and a shiny coat.
 Eggs are a great choice for a snack, as long as you know of how to feed them to your cat properly.

 What are the Risks to Cats Eating Eggs?

-Eggs are extremely toxic to your cat if they eat them raw.
+Eggs can be dangerous to your cat if they eat them raw.
 There are a number of problems with feeding raw eggs to your feline baby.
 First of all, you increase their chances of getting food poisoning which is similar to that of humans.
 Secondly, there is a protein in raw egg whites called avidin which blocks biotin from taking effect.
-As a result, your cat does not obtain the vitamin and thus, raw eggs provide no health benefits at all.
+As a result, your cat does not obtain the vitamin and thus, raw eggs provide less health benefits.

 Moreover, the risks of cooked eggs are also important to keep in mind.
 Eggs are rich in both fat and cholesterol.
-Remember that too much fat does lead to pancreatitis or obesity.
+Remember that too much fat can lead to pancreatitis and obesity.

 Tip: Always ask your vet about the number of eggs you can give to your cat.
 This depends on a number of factors such as your cat’s weight and any health issues they may already have.

 Eggs are a great snack for your cat.
-They contribute to your feline friend’s overall wellness.
+They may contribute to your feline friend’s overall wellness.
 At the same time, all human foods come with risks.
-Eggs are not suitable for all cats.
-Due to the high cholesterol and fat, they are extremely unsafe and possibly toxic for any cat with weight problems and kidney issues.
-Ask your vet before feeding any eggs to your cat.
+Eggs are not suitable for all cats due mostly to their high fat and cholesterol.
+Thus they are likely not good for any cat with weight problems or gastrointestinal issues.
+Ask your vet before feeding any eggs to your cat or schedule a video consultation with one of Cooper Pet Cares qualified vets!
 Keep them healthy as well as safe!